magdy-ragab/Geany-support-for-Ring-programming-language/README.md

 4- in unbuntu copy file "filetypes.Ring.conf" to folder "/home/USERNAME/filetypes.Ring.conf"

 * I believe this file can work under windows but It's not yet tested
+* You can run your files by pressing F5 button